 Mean score of companies in the Construction Work industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, SIG Trading Ltd reported total carbon emissions of approximately 39,285,000 kg CO2e, with Scope 1 emissions accounting for about 37,827,000 kg CO2e, Scope 2 emissions at approximately 4,517,000 kg CO2e, and Scope 3 emissions reaching about 5,068,000 kg CO2e.
-The previous year, 2023, saw emissions of about 18,297,000 kg CO2e in the UK, primarily driven by Scope 1 emissions of approximately 17,999,000 kg CO2e, with Scope 2 and Scope 3 emissions at about 55,000 kg CO2e and 244,000 kg CO2e, respectively.
-SIG has set ambitious long-term net zero commitments for both Scope 1 and Scope 2 emissions, targeting a reduction by 2035.
+The previous year, 2023, saw total emissions of around 42,015,000 kg CO2e, indicating a reduction in emissions of about 2,730,000 kg CO2e year-on-year.
+For the UK operations in 2023, SIG reported total emissions of approximately 18,658,000 kg CO2e, with Scope 1 emissions at about 18,224,000 kg CO2e, Scope 2 emissions at approximately 55,000 kg CO2e, and Scope 3 emissions at around 244,000 kg CO2e.
+This reflects a slight increase from 2022, where total emissions were about 18,763,000 kg CO2e.
+SIG has set long-term net zero commitments for both Scope 1 and Scope 2 emissions, targeting a reduction by 2035.
 These commitments are contingent on advancements in technology and infrastructure, particularly for heavy goods vehicles (HGVs).
 The company is currently committed to near-term targets but has not yet established a net zero year.
 The emissions data is sourced directly from SIG plc, with no cascaded data from parent organizations.
-As SIG continues to enhance its sustainability initiatives, it remains focused on reducing its carbon footprint in alignment with industry standards.
+SIG Trading Ltd continues to focus on reducing its carbon footprint while aligning with industry standards for climate action.

 Access structured emissions data, company-specific emission factors, and source documents